ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/reusable-component.md

 #### Allow the Component to be Disabled

 It would be good if we could allow this component to be disabled.
-When we do this, we should reduce the opacity to make it look "grayed out", and we should diabled clicks.
+When we do this, we should reduce the opacity to make it look "grayed out", and we should disabled clicks.
 Add a test to the "when enabled" section of the test.

 ```typescript
 it('sets the opacity to 1', () => {